 Next, we decided to share the Sliders.
 This is your typical burger topped with cheese with tomatoes, lettuce and onion straws.
 Sliders are sometimes really hit or miss but The Ale House Columbia does a great job with this dish.

-Lastly, we ordered the Buffalo Chicken Mac & Cheese.
+Lastly, we ordered the Short Rib and Poblano Mac & Cheese.
 The Ale House Columbia has a mac and cheese and you can choose from a few different options what you want to put in it.
-In the past I’ve tried the short rib & poblano which I throughly enjoyed.
-The mac & cheese is cavatappi pasta, cheese sauce, buttery breadcrumbs, oven baked and then buffalo chicken is tossed into it.
-Because the chicken was fried, the breading added some more crumbly texture throughout the dish.
-This was delicious but I wish there was a little more heat from the buffalo sauce.
+The mac & cheese is cavatappi pasta, cheese sauce, buttery breadcrumbs, oven baked and then tender short rib and smoky poblano is tossed into it.
+This was delicious and usually a go to when I’m at the Ale House Columbia.

 For more of my deep thoughts and witticisms, follow me on Twitter.